The cover looks to me as though it's an assembly of cut-and-paste and original artwork by unknown hand.

 There's a running joke throughout Cheeky's Week with Do-Good Dora compiling a list of new year resolutions that eventually totals 1000 good deeds.

 Page 2 is the only occasion where a day is continued from the previous issue, as we are still in the final seconds of New Year's Eve, eagerly awaiting midnight and the first guest of the New Year.
-The first-footer turns out to be Uncle Hamish.
+The first-footer turns out to be Uncle Hamish, making his debut.
 Cheeky's mum has changed her outfit and hair colour in the few seconds that have elapsed since we saw her in the previous issue.
 A group of Cheeky's (adult) pals arrive, including Milkie who has some bottles (of gold top?), and the new year bash commences.

 6 Million Dollar Gran is brought forward a day to Sunday in this issue, and stars in a new year-themed episode as she carries the church bell to London for repair and returns it in time for ringing in 1978.